andrewgarrison/modular-wallets-demo/README.md

 # Modular Wallets Demo

-This project demonstrates how to build a gasless transaction experience using Circle's Smart Contract Wallet infrastructure.
-It allows users to send USDC on Arbitrum Sepolia without requiring native tokens (ETH) for gas fees.
+This project demonstrates how to create and interact with modular smart contract wallets using Circle's Modular Wallets SDK.
+The demo showcases how to build a user-friendly wallet experience that enables gasless USDC transfers on Arbitrum Sepolia, highlighting the flexibility and simplicity of Circle's modular wallet infrastructure.

 ## Features